 The score for the CHI™ examination is emailed to the candidate within 6-8 weeks after the last date of the corresponding testing window (i.e., when all testing is done, not after a candidate’s specific test date).

-The CHI™ examination is administered only during certain testing “windows” each quarter, and delivered in a secure proctored test center environment in the U.S. The current CHI™ testing schedule is listed at http://cchicertification.org/certifications/scheduling/.
+The CHI™ examination is administered only during certain testing “windows” each quarter, and delivered only in a secure proctored test center environment in the U.S. Candidates are monitored and video-recorded during the entire testing process.
+The current CHI™ testing schedule is listed at http://cchicertification.org/certifications/scheduling/.

 If the candidate experiences any issues (including technical issues) during the testing that were not resolved at the test center AND that they feel will affect the outcome of the exam, the candidate must notify the proctor before they leave the test center and ask the proctor to file an issue report with CCHI.
 The candidate must ALSO contact CCHI separately at info@CCHIcertification.org within 24 hours of taking their exam to report any issue(s).
 All communication with CCHI about testing experience must be in writing.